-The 2infrachallenge project has two objectives:
+The 2-infra challenge project has two objectives:

-- 1. Assess infrastructure portfolios' alignment with low carbon scenarios - 2.
+- 1. Assess infrastructure portfolios' alignment with low-carbon scenarios - 2.
 Assess infrastructure portfolios' exposure to 2 climate-related risk categories: transition risks and physical risks

-This methodological guide focuses on the first goal, the assessment of compatibility with low carbon scenarios.
-Methodological guides for the assessment of climate-related risks (physical risks and transition risks) are also meant to be released in the coming months.
+This methodological guide focuses on the first goal, the assessment of compatibility with lowcarbon scenarios.
+Methodological guides for the assessment of climate-related risks (physical risks and transition risks) will be released in the coming months.
 In the remainder of the present report, this compatibility-check will be referred to as "alignment methodology".